-Within 14 calendar days before the account owner’s 18th Birthday, we will write to the child and the account operator (if applicable) to let them know that their Young Regular Saver is coming to maturity.
+Within 14 calendar days before the account owner’s 18th Birthday, we will write to the child and the account operator (if applicable) to let them know that their Young Regular Saver is coming to maturity (the end of the product term).
 We will also inform them that the funds in the account will be automatically transferred to a Loyalty Saver account (or the most appropriate easy access account available at the time) in the name of the child and that the child will operate this account independently.

 Interest is paid gross without tax deducted.